mtlong29/MySite/_posts/notes/treehouse-beginner-ios-development/2017-11-21-build-a-vending-machine-app.md

 Note that without the final generic gatch the compiler has no way of knowing we have exhausted all possible errors.

 ## Displaying Cust Views Modally

+Unlike the alert view (or a system view) it is possible to design and layout a view completely in code, but we don't know how to do that just yet.

+What if we want to display a custom view modally rather than a system?

+You can do it quite easily using Interface Builder.
+So over in the `Main.storyboard` file we can add a second view controller onto our screen.

+In Interface Builder simply open the right panel (the utilities panel) towards the bottom click "Show Object Library" and drag "View Controller" onto the page.

+You can quickly style the new view using the utilities panel.
+For example, you can change the background color in the attributes inspector.

+You can copy and paste elements from one view onto another using the typical command-c and command-v keyboard shortcuts.

+Note that when you copy and paste the constraints aren't copied so you must add those in afterward.

+For the vending machine app we copied over the purchase button from the main View Controller and added left right and bottom constraints, 0.
+We also added a height constraint of 56pts.
+Same as before.

+Next, we changed the title from "purchase" to "dismiss" by double clicking the text.
+Next, we changed the background color of the button to red to indicate something needs doing.

+After we finished the button we added a new label to the center of the view and added the text "funds successfully added".

+Now that we have a new view the goal is to display it when the user adds money to the vending machine funds.
+This is the "add funds" button at the top of the original view.

+For the purpose of this app we're going to keep the scope of this limited meaning this will always just add five dollars.
+This is because the focus is displaying the modal view.

+On a side note, a modal isn't actually the best tool here.
+You should use a modal when you want to interrupt what the user is currently doing.
+This action (adding funds and informing the user it has been done) would be better suited for thoughtful animation.

+Displaying the modal on click of the "add funds" button is super easy.
+All you do is control drag from the button over to the new view!
+Upon doing this a popup in Xcode will appear giving you several options.
+The option to "present modally" is used in this case.
+Once this is done, a connecting arrow is displayed on the storyboard.
+If you click on the arrow it will show you other details.
+You can change the way its presented and give it an identity, etc.

+Now, when you run the app and click the "add funds" button the modal appears.
+The objective of the modal now is to dismiss the modal.
+This requires a tiny bit more work.

+However, we also must add the 5 dollars to our funds on the click of "add funds"..
+To get this started go to the assistant editor and create a new action.
+Add this after the `shorAlert` and `dismissAlert` functions in the `ViewController.swift` file.
+To add it right click on the button and drag the "Touch Up Inside" action over.
+Name it `depositFunds`.
+We don't need any arguments so set that to none and then click connect.

+Inside the function is very simple.
+We just have to call the `vendingMachine` `deposit` function and add `5.0`.
+Next, we want to update the display balance using the `updateDisplayWith` method.

+{% highlight swift linenos %}
+@IBAction func depositFunds() {
+  vendingMachine.deposit(5.0)
+  updateDisplayWith(balance: vendingMachine.amountDeposited)
+}
+{% endhighlight %}

+Currently, there's no way to tell if we have actually added the funds because we can't dismiss the modal view yet.